 The following guidelines are suggested to assist grading by providing a uniform layout.
-In general the paper should be organized as follows:
+In general, the paper should be organized as follows:

-- Student Paper Cover Sheet.
-Since the judges must handle the papers without knowledge of the identity of the author and his educational establishment, it is required that the paper itself show no such identification other than the title.
-The title, author(s)' name(s) and IEEE membership number(s), corresponding author's address, school, and Branch Counselor's name must be shown on a removable cover sheet.
-The Counselor's document should be removable too. - Title page.
+Title page.
 The title should consist of the minimum number of key words necessary to portray accurately the content of the paper.
 Reader's interest is stimulated by a well-chosen title.
 The author's name should not appear on the title page, nor should any other name of persons or schools.